joshuaboniface/rffmpeg/README.md

 1. Any hosts marked `bad` are ignored.

-1. All remaining hosts are iterated through in an indetermine order (Python dictionary with root key as the host ID).
+1. All remaining hosts are iterated through in an indeterminate order (Python dictionary with root key as the host ID).
 For each host:

    a.
 If the host is not `localhost`/`127.0.0.1`, it is tested to ensure it is reachable (responds to `ffmpeg -version` over SSH).
 If it is not reachable, it is marked `bad` for the duration of this processes' runtime and skipped.